chakka-guna-sekhar-venkata-chennaiah/ideal-potato-oibsip/t1-iris-classifier/README.md

 <br>

 ## 2. 📝 __Description__
-The "Iris Classifier System Using Deep Learning" is a software project that employs advanced deep learning algorithms to accurately classify iris flowers based on their species.
+The __Iris Classifier System Using MachineLearning__ is a software project that employs advanced deep learning algorithms to accurately classify iris flowers based on their species.
 It is designed for researchers, botanists, and enthusiasts interested in iris flower classification and taxonomy.

-The reposistory contains the code in the modular fashion.
-I mean working wiht the reposistory will give the industry level standards of coding.
+The repository is organized in a modular fashion, adhering to industry-level coding standards.
+Working with this repository ensures a professional and structured approach to code development.

 ## 3. 🌲 __Project Directory Structure__